awsdocs/amazon-connect-admin-guide/doc_source/flow-control-actions-compare.md

 ```
 {
-  "ComparisonValue": Any **single** JSONPath identifier that is valid for the contact flow data object
+  "ComparisonValue": Any **single** JSONPath identifier that is valid for the flow data object
 }
 ```